ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

         operator: false

-Modifying the Makefile and Gitlab pipeline definition
+Modifying the Makefile and GitLab pipeline definition
 -----------------------------------------------------

 It is a widespread pattern to supply Helm chart configurations using Makefile logic as switches (flags), as we currently use in ska-tango-charts repository: